EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training: Conclusion

 \section{Conclusion}

 In this paper, we propose an efficient patch sampling method for leveraging the overfitting property of DNNs in content-aware training for video SR models.
-To reduce the computational costs while maintaining the overfitting quality, we sample the most informative patches from video frames to accelerate training.
+To reduce computational costs while maintaining the overfitting quality, we sample the most informative patches from video frames to accelerate training.
 To achieve this, we initially partition frames into non-overlapping patches and assess texture and motion complexity using two DCT-based metrics: $SF$ (spatial feature) and $TF$ (temporal feature).
 Subsequently, for each frame, we group $SF$ and $TF$ values into $N$ clusters and select patches belonging to the $N^{th}$ cluster in both $SF$ and $TF$.
 Our approach achieves comparable or even superior SR quality performance compared to models trained with all data, thus significantly reducing the training input.
-Our approach undergoes extensive experimentation across diverse video content involving 100 video sequences.
-We assess its effectiveness and generalizability by employing four SR architectures: FSRCNN, ESPCN, CARN, and WDSR.
-Our patch sampling approach is observed to reduce the number of patches to 4\% to 25\% of the original dataset, depending on the resolution and the input number of clusters (\(N\)).
-Compared to the state-of-the-art, it selects more informative patches for training while consuming a significantly lower computational cost.
-Furthermore, our approach demonstrates efficiency in various ablation studies, varying the number of clusters, training epochs, patch sizes, and quantization parameters.
+Our approach undergoes extensive experimentation across diverse video content involving 120 video sequences.
+We assess its effectiveness and generalizability by employing five SR architectures: FSRCNN, ESPCN, CARN, WDSR, and SwinIR.
+Our patch sampling approach is observed to reduce the number of training patches by 75.00\% to 91.69\%, depending on the resolution and the input number of clusters (\(N\)).
+Compared to the state-of-the-art, it selects more informative patches for training while achieving a speedup of 2.1$\times$ to 82.1$\times$ in patch sampling.
+Furthermore, our approach demonstrates efficiency across several ablation studies, which examine the effects of patch features, clustering strategy, number of clusters, training epochs, patch sizes, quantization parameters, and video codecs.